xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 * Outside temp has been same as inside temp for a long time, 70 degrees F
 * Night/Storm will last 15.5 hours @ -40 degrees F
-* Walls are 0.25 meters thick wood
+* Walls are 0.25 meters thick wood and pipe is 0.1 meters in diameter
 * Pipe will freeze if center point drops below freezing.

 **Note:** An all too common issue in simulation applications is being sure data is